GreenMeteor/humhub-docker/docs/README.md

 This Dockerfile sets up a PHP 8.3.11 Apache environment and installs HumHub 1.16.1.

+> [!IMPORTANT]
+> This Dockerfile & the Docker Image that is created will be discontinued as of September 12th 2024.

 ### Dockerfiles
 | Operating Systems | Status |
 |-------------------|--------|